 Attendance at the awards

 All shortlisted entrants are given one complimentary ticket to attend the awards afternoon when the winners will be announced.
-Additional tickets cost £49 + VAT each for the awards and after party, or £35 + VAT for the after party only.
+Additional tickets cost £49 + VAT each for the awards and networking, or £39.20 + VAT for our Network members.

-Simon Davey – Cass Centre for Charitable Effectiveness
+Simon Davey – Cass Centre for Charity Effectiveness